o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/scripting.md

 ---
 linkTitle: Scripting
-title: Scripting with AWS GameLift Gem
+title: AWS GameLift Gem Scripting
-description: "Script Canvas nodes for AWS GameLift Gem in O3DE"
+description: Learn about Script Canvas nodes for the AWS GameLift Gem in Open 3D Engine (O3DE).
 toc: true
 ---

 {{< preview-new >}}

 This topic describes how to use Script Canvas to create, search, join, and leave game sessions.

 AWS GameLift Gem provides both synchronous and asynchronous versions for each action.
 Asynchronous nodes perform their operation in the AZ JobFunction and finish at some point in the future.
 These operations communicate through AWS HTTPS requests or over the network.
 Each asynchronous node has a corresponding notification handler node.

-## Script Canvas Nodes
+## Script Canvas nodes

 ### ConfigureGameLiftClient

-To make requests against Amazon GameLift service, you must create a proper GameLift AWS client using the **ConfigureGameLiftClient** node.
-With this node, you can specify the region where your GameLift fleets are created and resided.
+To make requests against Amazon GameLift, you must create a proper GameLift client using the **ConfigureGameLiftClient** node.
+With this node, you can specify the AWS Region where your GameLift fleets are created and reside.

-You must follow standard AWS Region format.
-Learn more about it in [Amazon GameLift endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/gamelift.html).
+Note that you must specify the AWS Region in the correct format.
+For example, for the US East (N. Virginia) Region, specify **us-east-1**.
+For a list of supported Regions, refer to [Amazon GameLift endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/gamelift.html) in the AWS General Reference.

 #### ConfigureGameLiftClient node